GluuFederation/docs-openbanking-prod/docs/source/install-cn.md

   cnPersistenceType: sql
   cnObExtSigningJwksUri: "https://mykeystore.openbanking.wow/xxxxx/xxxxx.jwks" # Change to the external signing jwks uri
   # base64 string for the external signing jwks crt and key.
 Used when .global.cnObExtSigningJwksUri is set.
-  cnObExtSigningJwksCrt: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo= # Change to your external signing jwks crt
+  cnObExtSigningJwksCrt: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo= # Change to your external OB AS signing jwks crt
-  cnObExtSigningJwksKey: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo= # Change to your external signing jwks key
+  cnObExtSigningJwksKey: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo= # Change to your external OB AS signing jwks key
-  cnObExtSigningJwksKeyPassPhrase: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo= # Change to your external signing jwks key passpharse if the key contains one
+  cnObExtSigningJwksKeyPassPhrase: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo= # Change to your external OB AS signing jwks key passpharse if the key contains one
   # base64 string for the open banking transport crt and keys.
 Used when .global.cnObExtSigningJwksUri is set.
-  cnObTransportCrt: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo= # Change to your transport crt
+  cnObTransportCrt: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo= # Change to your AS transport crt
-  cnObTransportKey: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo= # Change to your ob transport key
+  cnObTransportKey: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo= # Change to your ob AS transport key
-  cnObTransportKeyPassPhrase: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo= # Change to your ob transport key passpharse if the key contains one
+  cnObTransportKeyPassPhrase: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo= # Change to your OB AS transport key passpharse if the key contains one
-  # base64 string for the open banking AS transport truststore crt.
-This is generated from the OB issuing CA, OB Root CA and Signing CA. Used when .global.cnObExtSigningJwksUri is set.
+  # base64 string for the open banking AS transport truststore in p12 format.
+This can be generated from the OB issuing CA, OB Root CA and Signing CA. Used when .global.cnObExtSigningJwksUri is set.
-  cnObTransportTrustStore: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo=
+  cnObTransportTrustStore: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo= # Change to your ob transport truststore
   config:
     enabled: true
   #google/kubernetes